-"As a member of the Rhodes community, I pledge I will not lie, cheat, or steal, and that I will report any such violation that I may witness."
+"As a member of the Rhodes community, I pledge I will not lie, cheat, or steal, and that I will report any such violation that I may witness, and that I will uphold the values of Truth, Loyalty, and Service."

 Policies and procedures are detailed in the Honor Council Constitution.

-If you have a suspected violation to report, please contact Richard Adams, Director of Community Standards, at 901-843-3899, or report your concern.
+If you have a suspected violation to report, please contact Richard D. Adams, Associate Dean of Students, at 901-843-3815, or report your concern.

 Honor Council Representatives